-In November 2020, we enrolled our first patient in a Phase 1b open-label, POC trial of DMT410 for the treatment of upper facial lines along with multiple other aesthetic skin conditions that are affected by delivery of toxin to the dermis such as pore size, sebum production, brightness, luminosity, fine lines, and Global Aesthetic limprovement.
-Due to the fact that we do not own rights to a botulinum toxin product, we were required by the FDA to conduct this trial using an approved indication for BOTOX, upper facial lines, an approved indication for BOTOX, upper facial lines, and approved indication for BOTOX, upper facial lines, and approved indication for BOTOX, the dermis and not the muscle with the dermis and not the muscle.
-With these constraints, we initiated the POC trial by enrolling ten (10) female patients, age 18 or older, each receiving one treatment of DMT410, consisting of one topical application of our proprietary sponge powder followed by one topical application of offer.
+In November 2020, we enrolled our first patient in a Phase Ib open-label, POC trial of DMT410 for the treatment of upper facial lines along with multiple other aesthetic skin conditions that are affected by delivery of toxin to the dermis such as pore size, sebum production, brightness, luminosity, fine lines, and Global Aesthetic Improvement.
+Due to the fact that we do not own rights to a boutulinum toxin product, we were required by the FDA to conduct with tital using an approved indication for BOTOX, upper facial lines, an approved todo does for this indication (64 units of botulinum toxin) and an approved route of administration, which is typically injections into the muscle remis.
+However, we were interested in studying the clinical effect of DMT410 for the aesthetics skin conditions that require delivery of botulinum toxin to the dermis rather than the muscle, because of our belief that DMT410 only delivers botulinum toxin to the dermis and not the muscle.
+With these constraints, we initiated the POC trial by enrolling ten (10) female patients, age 18 or older, each receiving one treatment of DMT410, consisting of one topical application for BOTOX, reconstituted per label, to the upper face.
+Patients were followed for sixteen (16) weeks to determine the achievement of our endpoints along with the duration of effect.
 We also collected safety and tolerability data.
 We received topline data from this study in the November 2021 and believe that we achieved results in multiple aesthetic endpoints sufficient to warrant further investigation of DM410 for the treatment of various aesthetic skin conditions.